-Assessment Objective Assessment 1.
-Biodiversity and Geodiversity : To conserve and enhance biodiversity and geodiversity and promote improvements to the green infrastructure network.
-Likely Significant Effects A description of the likely effects of each approach on the Objective has been provided here.
-Mitigation Mitigation and enhancement measures are outlined here.
-Assumptions Any assumptions made in undertaking the assessment are listed here.
+Assessment Objective Assessment Likely Significant Effects 1.
+Biodiversity and A description of the likely effects of each approach on the Objective has been provided here.
+Geodiversity: To conserve and enhance Mitigation biodiversity and Mitigation and enhancement measures are outlined here. geodiversity and Assumptions promote improvements to the green infrastructure network.
+Any assumptions made in undertaking the assessment are listed here.
 Uncertainties Any uncertainties encountered during the assessment are listed here.

-Table 4.5Scoring System
+Table 4.5 Scoring System

-Score Description Symbol Significant Positive Effect The approach contributes significantly to the achievement of the objective. ++ Minor Positive Effect The approach contributes to the achievement of the objective but not significantly. + Neutral The approach does not have any effect on the achievement of the objective 0 Minor Negative Effect The approach detracts from the achievement of the objective but not significantly. -
+Score Description Symbol Significant Positive Effect The approach contributes significantly to the achievement of the objective. ++ Minor Positive Effect The approach contributes to the achievement of the objective but not significantly. + Neutral The approach does not have any effect on the achievement of the objective 0 Minor Negative Effect The approach detracts from the achievement of the objective but not significantly.

 Score Description Symbol Significant Negative Effect The approach detracts significantly from the achievement of the objective.
-No Relationship There is no clear relationship between the approach and the achievement of the objective or the relationship is negligible. ۲ Uncertain The approach has an uncertain relationship to the objective or the relationship is dependent on the way in which the aspect is managed.
+1 No Relationship There is no clear relationship between the approach and the achievement of the objective or the relationship is negligible. ٧ Uncertain The approach has an uncertain relationship to the objective or the relationship is dependent on the way in which the aspect is managed.
 In addition, insufficient information may be available to enable an assessment to be made. ?